-EVERYONE should partake in frugal living for a little bit of their life.
+EVERYONE should partake in ultra frugal living for a little bit of their life.

 I bet you were expecting an article about how to live cheap without feeling like a cheapo.
 Nope.
 Embrace it!
 Just for a while and reap the amazing benefits of overly aggressive saving.

 Here’s the thing.
 Most people make a feeble attempt to spend a bit less.
 It’s usually after a spendy month, and they realize that they have to reign things in a little bit.
 Maybe they’ll buy the store brand of cereal, maybe they’ll tinker with their thermostat settings. and maybe they’ll see a reduction in their credit card bill… For a month tops.

 I want you to make a change as if your life depends on it!
 Think of it like a “juice cleanse” for your finances.

 Are you going to buy the brand name of cereal or the store brand?
 Neither!
 You will optimize every meal and every other aspect of your life, short of impacting your wellbeing, to be as frugal as possible.

 Sound horrible?
 Remember that like a “juice cleanse,” this is only temporary so that you can shock your money habits.
 Commit to frugal living for a week to prove to yourself that you can do it, then extend it for as long as is reasonable to reap its full benefits.

 Adopt the mantra “Does this cost money that I don’t need to spend?” in everything you do and you’ll start to really decifer when you’re spending money on a “want” versus a “need.”